predkambrij/focusapp/README.md

 App:
 ![Main screen](/screenshots/Screenshot_20251213_164951_Chrome.jpg)

-Grok (you can ask followup with text or voice):
+Grok (will send initial message, then you can ask followup with text or voice):
 ![Grok](/screenshots/Screenshot_20251213_165048_Grok.jpg)

 # Important disclaimer